Barliesque/EasyAGAL/README.txt

 CHANGE LOG __________________________________________________________________________________________________________

+23.OCT.2011
+- Modified AGALMiniAssembler.as to fix mishandling of RGBA component accessors
+- Removed workaround from EasyBase.as

 16.Oct.2011
 - Changed register variables to static, so that only one set is needed for the entire project